 On July 6, 1987 the Education Building was gutted by fire.
 The facilities were renovated and redesigned at that time.
 A pipe organ was installed as part of this renovation work.
 This work was completed during the pastorate of the Reverend Richard E. Hildebrandt.

 The Reverend Debbie Taylor was pastor from January 1993 to August 2001.
-Dr. Robert Brizendine is our current pastor.
+Dr. Robert Brizendine was the pastor from January, 2003 to June, 2017.
+Reverend Alex Fischer is the current pastor.

 Hillsborough Presbyterian Church